Seven-year-old Taylor was riding a bike on her street in Scottsdale, Arizona, when a bobcat suddenly appeared in the neighborhood, walking toward her.

 Unfortunately, nobody was home, but luckily the family had a Ring Video Doorbell, so the neighbor, Nicole, was able to see and speak to Taylor from the Ring App on her phone.
 Taylor told her what happened and that she wanted to go home to her mom.
 Nicole told Taylor to stay put and wait for them, because they were already rushing home, only a few minutes away.

-As Nicole turned the corner onto her street, she spotted Taylor’s mom, Kristen, who was frantically looking for her daughter.
-Kristen later told us how worried she was at that moment: “When I went back to find Taylor and couldn’t see her anywhere, I was completely freaking out.”
+As Nicole turned the corner onto her street, she spotted Taylor’s mom, Kristin, who was frantically looking for her daughter.
+Kristin later told us how worried she was at that moment: “When I went back to find Taylor and couldn’t see her anywhere, I was completely freaking out.”
 Thankfully, Nicole assured her that Taylor was safe and waiting for them at her house.

 “It makes me feel comfortable that I can see who is walking up to our house before I even open the door.”